 - 1. An Arts Course leading to the degree of B.A. - 2.
 An Engineering Course of Three Years. - 3.
 A Science Course leading to the degree of B.Sc. - 4.
 A Course in Commerce leading to the degree of B.Comm. - 5.
-A Social Science Course covering admission requirements. - A Special Business Course of Two Years qualifying for a Business Diploma.
+A Social Science Course covering admission requirements. - 6.
+A Special Business Course of Two Years qualifying for Business Diploma (not offered in 1943-1944).

 ARTS: The course in Arts is intended to lay the foundations of a broad and liberal education.
-It stresses, therefore, the literary and cultural branches and aims at the development of an interest in all that is best in life.
-It fosters an appreciation of what is sound in philosophy and beautiful in literature and seeks not merely to familiarize the student with the great facts and movements of history but to create interest in these movements and in the personalities identified with them.
+It stresses, therefore, the literary and cultural branches and aims at the development of an interest in a that is best in life.
+It fosters an appreciation of what is sound in philosophy and beautiful in literature and seeks not merely to familiate the student with the great facts and movements of history but acreate interest in these movements and in the personalities identificate with them.
 The formation of studious and literary habits is regarded as of more importance than the encyclopedic acquisition of facts, while accurate and thorough scholarship in a rather limited field is preferred to superficial acquaintance with many branches of knowledge.
-In this, as in all Courses, classes in religious and moral topics are essential requirements.
+In this, as in all Courses, classes in religious and moral topics are essent requirements.

-ENGINEERING: The following Universities and Colleges are affiliated with the Nova Scotia Technical College: Acadia University, Dalhousie University, King's College, Memorial University College, Mount Allison University, Saint Francis Xavier University, Saint Mary's College.
+ENGINEERING: The following Universities and Colleges affiliated with the Nova Scotia Technical College: Acadia University Dalhousie University, King's College, Memorial University College Mount Allison University, Saint Francis Xavier University, Saint Mary's College.

-By the terms of this arrangement each of the affiliated Colleges is represented on the Board of Governors of the Nova Scotia Technical College and a uniform syllabus covering the first three years of the five year course in Engineering is followed by each.
-The Technical College offers professional courses in several departments of Engineering covering the last two years of the course.
+By the terms of this arrangement each of the affiliated Collegis represented on the Board of Governors of the Nova Scotia Technic College and a uniform syllabus covering the first three years of the five-year course in Engineering is followed by each.
+The Technic College offers professional courses in several departments of Engineering covering the last two years of the course.